 Other duties for each party are discussed throughout the guide.
 It is important to remember that the participant does not have to manage his/her services alone.
-The participant has lots of support including the representative, employee, Case Manager, and the FMS.
+The participant has lots of support including the representative, employee, Consultant and the FMS.

-EMPLOYER RESPONSIBILITIES
+PARTICIPANT/EMPLOYER RESPONSIBILITIES

-State and Federal employment laws, rules and regulations must be followed.
+Because the participant is an employer all State and Federal employment laws, rules and regulations must be followed.
 They are as follows: